 The Paducah Police Department has served the City of Paducah and McCracken County since it was founded in 1834.
 The officers of the Paducah Police Department are proud to continue a tradition of professionalism, respect, integrity, and service to the citizens of Paducah.

 The Paducah Police Department is authorized 78 sworn officers, and the department employs 20 telecommunicators and 10 civilian staff.
 The department is led by Chief of Police Brian Laird.
-He is supported by the Assistant Chief of Operations, Anthony Copeland, the Assistant Chief of Support Services, Justin Crowell, and the Captain of Professional Standards, Joseph Hayes.
-Four captains, seven sergeants, and 54 sworn officers provide the remaining organizational support.
+He is supported by Assistant Chief of Support Services Anthony Copeland, Assistant Chief of Operations Justin Crowell, and Captain of Professional Standards Joseph Hayes.
+Five captains, seven sergeants, and 58 sworn officers provide the remaining organizational support.

 Paducah has a population of approximately 25,000; however, the City is a regional hub for medical facilities, retail, and hotels.
 Paducah's population often peaks during the day up to 100,000.
 The Department is divided into three divisions to better serve the community: Administration Division, Operations Division, and the Support Services Division.